 There's nothing worse than your legs itching like crazy after shaving.
-Whether it's from dry skin, irritating skin products, or a dull razor, it's nothing a little extra time during your skincare routine can't fix.
+Whether it's from dry skin, irritating skin products, or a dull razor, it's nothing a little extra time spent on your skincare routine can't fix.
 Below, a few tips for beating the itch, post-shave.

 Could It Be Your Products?

 A high alcohol content in shaving gel or cream or aftershave can dry skin out, causing it to itch or feel tight.
 Fragrances and other ingredients may be irritating or cause an allergic reaction, ranging from mild to severe.

 Choose products containing little to no alcohol if you can.
 Instead, look for moisturizing and soothing ingredients like aloe vera, natural oils, vitamin E, and glycerin.

-If fragrance tends to irritate your skin, opt for fragrance-free products or ones with essential oils or natural fragrance.
+If fragrance tends to irritate your skin, opt for fragrance-free products or those with essential oils or natural fragrance.
 However, we can be allergic or sensitive to any ingredient, man-made or natural.
 And what causes a reaction for one person may not for another.

 Rinse, But Don't Rub